MJoergen/nexys4ddr/dyoc/Episodes/ep22_-_Memory_Mapped_IO/README.md

 * 7FE8 - 7FFF : Reserved

 Note that the Memory Mapped IO address range collides with the RAM address range.
-This effectively means that we can't use the last 64 kbytes of the 32 Kbyte RAM.
+This effectively means that we can't use the last 64 bytes of the 32 Kbyte RAM.
 However, we must be careful to establish the correct priority.
 So in mem/mem.vhd lines 201-206, it is important that memio comes before ram, to ensure the CPU reads from the Memory Mapped IO and not from the RAM.

+The Memory Map is implemented in mem/memio.vhd, but the actual memory map is inferred from the connections in lines 219-235 in fpga/comp.vhd.

 ## VGA memory mapped I/O
 The colour palette consists of 16 bytes, where the byte at address 7FC0 maps to